-Ethan Lapp ’20 is a sophomore peace, justice and conflict studies and social work double major from Goshen Indiana.
-He is leader of the Prevention Intervention Network (PIN).
+Ethan Lapp ’20 is a peace, justice and conflict studies and social work double major from Goshen.
+He was leader of the Prevention Intervention Network (PIN).

 What do you like most about Goshen and why?